glideroggan/dream/readme.md

 - the button in the bottom in financial health widget is unstyled

 # account widget
+- should there be a single insight/recommendation in the header of the account widget? that can sum the entire thing up?
-- the upcoming insights could look better, like the others
+- ✔️the upcoming insights could look better, like the others
-- maybe we can show different insights on the accounts, depending on the type of account, these insights needs to respond to the size limits
+- ✔️maybe we can show different insights on the accounts, depending on the type of account, these insights needs to respond to the size limits
-  - savings account
-    - show the interest rate
-    - show the amount of interest earned
-    - show the amount of interest paid
-  - loan account
-    - show the interest rate
-    - show the amount of interest paid
-    - show the amount of interest left

 # account info
 - account info workflow, needs an empty/default state when no account is selected
 - rename function of the account, in account details

+# financial health widget
+- score should be nicer

 # new workflows
 - edit payment contacts